-For caregivers, families, and seniors themselves, understanding how senior scams work is one of the most effective ways to reduce risk and prevent serious financial and emotional harm.
+For caregivers, families, and seniors themselves, understanding how these scams work is one of the most effective ways to reduce risk and prevent serious financial and emotional harm.

-What makes senior scams especially damaging is that they often come from places that appear familiar or trustworthy.
+What makes these scams especially damaging is that they often come from sources that appear familiar or trustworthy.
 A phone call that sounds official, an email that looks legitimate, or a message that seems to come from a loved one can quickly lower defenses.

 Why Senior Scams Target Older Adults